tecton-ai/tecton-terraform-setup/emr_sample/README.md

     Role used to run this terraform with.
 Usually the admin role in the account.

 * `allowed_CIDR_blocks` :
-    IP ranges that should be able to access Tecton endpoint.
+    IP ranges that should be able to access Tecton endpoints (i.e. Web-UI, CLI, Feature Server, etc.).
 If it's not set, everyone can access the Tecton endpoint (i.e. ingress from `0.0.0.0/0`).

 * `tecton_assuming_account_id` :
     This is the Tecton AWS account ID.
 Please get this from your Tecton rep.

+* `public_subnet_ids` :
+    IDs of empty public subnets (one in each AZ) sorted by the associated AZ's alphanumerical name.

+* `eks_subnet_ids` :
+    IDs of empty private subnets for EKS (one in each AZ) sorted by the associated AZ's alphanumerical name.

+* `emr_subnet_ids` :
+    IDs of empty private subnets for EMR (one in each AZ) sorted by the associated AZ's alphanumerical name.

 ### Output Variables :

 *Please provide the values for these to Tecton so we can use it to setup a cluster for you*

 * `deployment_name` :
     Deployment Name.
-This comes directly from the input
+This comes directly from the input.

 * `region` :
     Region.
-This comes directly from the input
+This comes directly from the input.

 * `spark_role_arn` :
     Spark Role ARN which is used by Tecton for materialization.